Abstract illustration representing balance without symmetry when choosing the right therapist in Calgary

 How to Decide — A Simple Checklist

-When speaking with a therapist or clinic, consider asking:
+When speaking with a psychologist or clinic, consider asking:

 • How do you explain the root of what I’m experiencing?